mbilalzafar/fair-classification/README.md

-#Fair Classification Code
+#Learning Fair Classifiers

-This repository provides python implementation for out fair classification mechanism introduced in (Zafar et al., 2016).
+This repository provides a logistic regression implementation in python for our fair classification mechanism introduced in (Zafar et al., 2016).
 Please cite the paper when using the code.

 **Dependencies:** numpy, matplotlib, scipy

-##Using the code
+##1.
+Fair classification demo

+Fair classification corresponds to a scenerio where we are learning classifiers from a dataset that is biased towards/against a specific demographic group, yet the classifier results are fair.
+For more details, have a look at Section 2 of our [paper](http://arxiv.org/pdf/1507.05259v3.pdf).

+###1.1.
+Generating a biased dataset
-Lets generate a sample dataset where class labels are biased towards a certain group.
+Lets start off by generating a sample dataset where class labels are biased towards a certain group.

 ```shell
 $ cd synthetic_data_demo